Tesla Semi: Everything we know in June 2023 [Update]

 Tesla has revolutionized the global electric mobility movement with its quirky and efficient passenger vehicles.
 In November 2017, Tesla co-founder and CEO Elon Musk announced plans to enter the commercial transport industry with the Tesla Semi electric truck.
-On December 1, 2022, after many hiccups and delays, Tesla finally kicked off deliveries of the Semi in the U.S.
+On December 1, 2022, after many hiccups and delays, Tesla finally kicked off deliveries of the Semi in the United States.

 The Semi is not just any truck; it’s a zero-emissions freight-hauling cargo machine that trumps traditional oil guzzlers on all fronts like range, economy, operational costs, and performance.
 Here’s everything we know about the Tesla Semi as of today: